-2. Work alone—but don’t let yourself get lonely.
+1. Work alone—but don’t let yourself get lonely.

 The same study found that 61 percent of claim loud colleagues are their biggest distraction.
 That said, working from home can get lonely, especially if you prefer working with others.
 If this is the case, read on to discover some strategies you can use to abate loneliness.

-3. Maximize your new-found time that you won’t spend on commuting.
+2. Maximize your new-found time that you won’t spend on commuting.

 One study found the average one-way commute is 26 minutes, or 52 minutes of two-way travel time.
 That’s nearly 5 hours a week wasted on a commute.
 If you’re suddenly working from home, you’ll have, on average, 5 extra hours to actually work—or whatever else you want to do to maintain proper work-life balance.

-4. Set your schedule according to your personal ultradian rhythm.
+3. Set your schedule according to your personal ultradian rhythm.